Skip to content

 What are the 3 goals of emotion-focused interventions?

 Emotion-focused therapy focuses on the tenets of strengthening the self, regulating effect, and then creating new meaning.
 There are also 3 phases to this therapy approach, which are de-escalation, restructuring interactions, and consolidation.
 These can often be used in an emotion-focused intervention, too.
+Mental health difficulties, family distress and anxiety can be treated and provide you with a significant emotional resolution.

 What is emotion-focused parenting?